Fort Lauderdale Truck Accident Lawyer

 What Happens After a Trucking Accident?

-When Rosen Injury Law is informed of a trucking accident in Fort Lauderdale, our team goes to work right away investigating the accident and securing evidence that shows what happened.
+When Rosen Injury Law, P.A. is informed of a trucking accident in Fort Lauderdale, our team goes to work right away investigating the accident and securing evidence that shows what happened.
 Trucking company insurance carriers are often quick on the scene with a check to make the matter go away, but their offers to unrepresented injury victims are far too low.
 We use our knowledge and experience to identify all liable parties to a complex truck accident and build cases that prove each responsible party’s liability to the injury victim.
 When the time is right, we settle for an appropriate amount or take the case to court to secure a significant jury verdict that fully compensates our clients for the harm done to them.

 Help With Truck Accidents in Fort Lauderdale

-If you or a loved one has been hurt in a Fort Lauderdale truck accident, call Rosen Injury Law at 954-787-1500 for a free consultation, and find out how we can help you get the care and compensation you need after being injured in a truck accident through no fault of your own.
+If you or a loved one has been hurt in a Fort Lauderdale truck accident, call Rosen Injury Law, P.A. at 954-787-1500 for a free consultation, and find out how we can help you get the care and compensation you need after being injured in a truck accident through no fault of your own.